A year ago this week, I wrote about Evansville Teachers Federal Credit Union’s (ETFCU) Vertical Dividend Checking (VDC). To quote myself,

 |3.30%||-||$20k||Evansville Teachers Federal Credit Union||Vertical Checking (Qualifying)|

-The qualifying requirements have remained the same:
+The qualifying requirements remain unchanged:

 - Have at least 15 debit card purchases.

-- Have at least one Direct Deposit.
+- Have at least one direct deposit.

 - Have at least one Online or Mobile Banking login.